 Silos and lack of partnership

 I mean, silos can kill product innovation, even if genius has a fantastic idea to share.
 Moreover, best companies use cross-cutting actions on significant issues in order to challenge assumptions and open up the organization to new thinking.
 For this reason, open innovation became so important in product innovation.

 In the 2019 Digital Business Report, MIT SMR and

-This is Industrial Team in Apple, which introduces a lot of product innovations in Apple Watch.
-These picture don't show engineers, developers, and executives who contributed to the best smartwatch on the market.
+This is the Industrial Team in Apple, which introduces a lot of product innovations in Apple Watch.
+These pictures don’t show engineers, developers, and executives who contributed to the best smartwatch on the market.

 According to Dean Keith Simonton, innovation demands that innovators involve in an evolutionary process in which they experiment with many possibilities without fully knowing what will be the outcome.
 Simonton’s theory does not suggest that inventors are working entirely in the dark; ideas are not generated in complete ignorance of the ecosystem.

 “Innovation island” tactic can’t create real product innovations because it’s “in the dark” approach. it doesn’t connect necessary players, to move the concept from early-stage to prototyping, testing and finally the market-fit point.
 Eventually, it doesn’t bet on the process but rather on today’s excitement.

 To master the resulting and benefit from product innovation, systematic and disciplined innovation has become a core focus for high performing companies.
 Product innovations is a management process that requires specific tools, techniques, and discipline.

 The product innovation process describes the systematic conversion of current and new concepts into marketable solutions, from idea generation and idea evaluation to implementation and product growth.